Thursday, 25 December 2014

 Jesus points to this Hebrew word, qâra' meaning to proclaim, to summon - least person first when He says in Mat 20:16: So the last shall be first, and the first last: for many be called, but few chosen.

-In one word He immediately cancels the law concept of own works and long labour to obtain righteousness.
+In one word He immediately cancels the law concept of own works, long labour and not being good enough.
 He shows that the one who was called last, having done the least, if any work at all, earns the same wage.

 Who was called?

-In Matthew 22 Jesus shows just how many He called.
-Yet, in the end there is one man who attends the wedding feast but without the appropriate garment.
+In the wedding parable in Matthew 22 Jesus explains that everyone was called.
+Yet, in the end there is one person who attends the wedding feast but without the appropriate garment.
 This man is doomed to destruction through his own choice.

-He did not clothe (merely receive) himself with the robe of righteousness (Jesus.
-Thus renouncing Jesus. for he hath clothed me with the garments of salvation, he hath covered me with the robe of righteousnessIsaiah 61:10)
+He was found without a wedding (feasting) garment.
+He was thus discarding the Bridegroom, Jesus.
+Instead, our position is one of a garment embellished - for he hath clothed me with the garments of salvation, he hath covered me with the robe of righteousness.
+[Isaiah 61:10]

 Amazingly called and chosen go together